department-of-veterans-affairs/va.gov-team/teams/vsa/teams/ebenefits/features/apply-CH36-VRE-counseling/research-design/text-revisions/CH36-punch-list-1020.md

 - [ ] Change "If you need assistance..." paragraph on Applicant Info screen to: "If you need If you need to update your personal information, please call Veterans Benefits Assistance at 800-827-1000, Monday through Friday, between 8:00 a.m. and 9:00 p.m.
 ET."
 - [ ] Place details of communication options copy into accordions
 - [ ] Adjust form address blocks to new pattern (see prototype)
-- [ ] Change Veteran info header in dependent flow to "Your sponsoring Veteran or service membe"
+- [ ] Change Veteran info header in dependent flow to "Your sponsoring Veteran or service member"

-### Confirmation screen
+### VA form 22-8832 confirmation screen
-- [ ] Align screen formattion to current form conventions
 - [ ] Remove the "Do you have a service connected disability" section
 - [ ] Add feature box content per prototype
-- [ ] More...

 ---